smartnsoft/SNSSocial/README.md

 ```
 pod 'SNSSocial', '~> 2.0'
 ```
 No need of all social networks ?
-It is possible to specify what network use.
+It is possible to specify what network to use.

 ```
 pod 'SNSSocial/Facebook', '~> 2.0'